dharmafly/pablo-docs/_posts/2185-01-01-manipulation.md

 ## [markup()](/api/markup/)

-Get a string of markup for the collection.
-Like innerHTML but also works for SVG.
+Get a string of markup for all the elements the collection.
+Like innerHTML for both HTML and SVG.